In actual fact, it’s a clever way of communicating which saves businesses millions. Attention piqued yet?

 A dictionary definition

-If you Googled its benefits, you’d find that ‘…good information design results in the clear and effective presentation of information.
+If you Googled ‘what is information design’, you’d find that ‘…good information design results in the clear and effective presentation of information.
 It combines skills in graphic design, writing, and human factors to make complex information easier to understand.’

 The Information Design Association puts it another way: ‘For information to have impact, it must be easy to find, simple to use, and instantly understandable.’